 Akers’ total haul included three domestic trebles, 12 Premier League titles, 10 FA Cups and 10 League Cups.
 There was also a historic campaign a decade ago in which Arsenal won an unprecedented quadruple, becoming the first – and so far only – British team to claim the UEFA Women’s Cup (before it was rebranded as the Women’s Champions League).

 That was a truly unique season.
-Arsenal won all 22 of our league games, scoring 119 goals and conceding just ten, swept all before us in the cups and were crowned European champions after beating Swedish side Umea 1-0 in a two-legged final.
+Arsenal won all 22 of their league games, scoring 119 goals and conceding just ten, sweeping all before them in the cups to be crowned European champions after beating Swedish side Umea 1-0 in a two-legged final.
 If that wasn’t enough, Arsenal won another two trophies that season: the now-defunct Community Shield and London County FA Women’s Cup.